moneroexamples/key_images_comparison/README.md

 So far, there have been 17,263 identical key images and 1,739 identical transactions identified between the chains.
 For the v6 chain, these represent about 64.1% of total number of key images and 29.3% transactions since the Monero upgrade.
 For the v7 chain, the percentages are %9.4 and 2.2% respectively.
 Coinbase transactions were not counted.

+Additional data based on this [comment](https://www.reddit.com/r/Monero/comments/8eg9nd/comparison_of_key_images_between_new_v7_and_old/dxv1oqx/):

+There are 1208 unique transactions on the v7 chain that are different from those in v6, and have at least one reused key.
+This represent ~1.6% of the txs analysed in the v7 chain (coinbase transactions not counted).
+The csv file with the list of these 1208 transactions is [here](https://github.com/moneroexamples/key_images_comparison/blob/master/files/out_same_ki_unique_different_tx_v7.csv.zip).

 #### Examples of identical key images

 ##### Example 1